guptga/Zara-Fashion-Trends/README.md

 # Zara Fashion Trends

-The main goal if this project is to use sales data from previous weeks to predict best perfomring products.
+The main goal of this project is to use sales data from previous weeks to predict best performing products.

 ## Components: